muquit/clip-httpd/README.md

 ### Client (Text Sender)

-The supplied [pbcopy.sh](pbcopy.sh) Bash script can be used at your remote machine as a client which uses [curl](https://curl.se/).
+The supplied [cbcopy](cbcopy) cros-platform client can be used at your remote machine as a client which uses [curl](https://curl.se/).
 Its job is to prepare and send the data.

 1.  **Reads the Text:** It takes any text that is piped (`|`) or redirected (`<`) to it from its standard input.